Athmaja-Viswanath/Evolution-of-expression-plasticity-Caenorhabditis/README.md

 ### 2-Processing
 - Contains scripts for Differential Gene Expression Analysis and Weighted gene co-expression netwrok analysis (WGCNA)
-- Scripts are part of on-going analyses and are subject to change

 ### 3-Output
 - Contains all the generated figures and additional files resulting from the analyses